Are you a non-techie who wants to start an online business?

 ‘Make It Stick’ by Chip and Dan Heath is a must-read and will revolutionize the way you write.
 It talks about strategies you can implement to write content that will ‘stick’ to your audience’s mind, rather than just float away and become a passing thought.
 The biggest takeaway?
 SUCCESs (Simple, Unexpected, Concrete, Credible, Emotional, StorieS)

 Apart from that, I recommend subscribing and listening to the podcasts I mentioned in question number 3, and, if you are up for the investment, purchasing any of the courses by Mariah Coz (I took ‘Launch Your Signature Course’, and like it since it incorporates tips from both ‘Your First 1K’ and ‘Webinar Rockstar’).
+Creating a course is a great way to launch an online business.

 #10.
 Do you have a favorite quote or saying?